SamanMohseni/FPUSB/README.md

 # Floating Point Units on FPGA, Interfaced to PC Over USB
-This project is part of the **Interfacing Circuits Design** course.
+This project was originally conducted as part of the **Spring 2018 Interfacing Circuits Design** course.

 Custom floating point units implemented in Verilog and tested on an Xilinx FPGA with an interface to a PC over the series of Asynchronous FIFO, FTDI chip, and USB.
 `FPUSB` comprises the Xilinx ISE project for the FPGA chip, whereas `USB_FTDI_Test` includes the Windows software for communicating the FPGA over USB.